forestrie/veracity/README.md

 3. Set the file permissions
 4. Move the binary to a location on your PATH

-For example, for the linux or darwin the following steps would be conventional
+For example, for the Linux or Darwin OS the following steps would be conventional

 ```
 PLATFORM=Darwin